orelger/SEARCH-WORD/README.md

 ### The run command:

-rec.sh <the word that you're looking for>
+'''rec.sh <the word that you're looking for>'''